 The system allows accredited technicians to inspect certain types of seed crops, including small-grain species, black wheat, maize, sorghum, forage and turf plants, protein plants, rapeseed, soybean, sunflower, linseed and flax, hemp, beet, chicory, and certain types of vegetables.

-However, only SOC inspectors are allowed to verify compliance in the case of potatoes and certain strawberry varieties.
+However, only Department of Quality and Official Control inspectors are allowed to verify compliance in the case of potatoes and certain strawberry varieties.

-On this note, SOC inspectors carry out two types of inspections: 1) inspections to directly verify that seed production complies with established standards and 2) official supervision of inspections carried out by accredited technicians.
+On this note, Department of Quality and Official Control inspectors carry out two types of inspections: 1) inspections to directly verify that seed production complies with established standards and 2) official supervision of inspections carried out by accredited technicians.
 They may also audit a technician’s qualifications in situ.

 Header photo : © SEMAE / Christian Watier